SnapOverflow

 The following will download, compile, and install GNOME Shell in a sandbox-like way - meaning, it won't touch the rest of your system!

-options like the path for downloading sources, etc. via editing the file~/.jhbuildrc-custom
+• [Optional]: You can change several jhbuild options like the path for downloading sources, etc. via editing the file ~/.jhbuildrc-custom.

 This will (currently) compile 33 modules.
 Get a cup of coffee, take a nap -> it will take some time.

-you are done.
-Congratulations, you've just compiled GNOME Shell!2.
-Running GNOME Shell
+Once you see *** success *** [33/33] you are done.
+Congratulations, you've just compiled GNOME Shell!

 That's it, you hopefully should now be running GNOME Shell.